remyla/damas-core/doc/3-API-Reference.md

     "username": "userlogin"
 }
 ```

-The [Authentication](Authentication) page gives more details about the authentication mechanism.
+The user elements are defined and used in the [jwt authentication extension](Extensions.md#jwt) and a dedicated [authentication page](Authentication.md) gives more details about the mechanism.

 <!--
 \* *Not implemented yet in NodeJS*